xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

   IL_0011:  stloc.0     // store into program variable
 ```

-Then we can just call a regular method exactly like for an object allocated on the heap:
+Finally, we can just call a regular method exactly like for an object allocated on the heap:

 ```
   IL_0012:  ldloc.0